Principles of the SouthPole-sium

 Here's the likely itinerary:

 • 35 Marlborough Road in the Donnybrook section of Dublin.
 The Shackleton family moved to this address upon coming to Dublin from Kilkea.
 A plaque was placed on the house in 2000.
-We won't go inside but the owners may greet us and they'll be some time to take a photo or two.
+We won't go inside but the owners may greet us and they'll be some time to take an outside photo or two.

 • Kilkea Castle.
 We hope to be able to arrange lunch at this lovely castle, in view of the nearby birthplace of Ernest Shackleton.